Tooth Decay Treatment Richmond

 - Using fluoride toothpaste.
 This will make the surfaces of teeth more resistant to acid.
 The fluoride in our water supply strengthens the developing teeth of infants and children.

 Saliva is the best natural defence against decay.
 The acid from bacteria can be neutralised by saliva.
-A reduced flow of saliva (*dry mouth) can increase your risk of decay.
+A reduced flow of saliva (dry mouth) can increase your risk of decay.
+If you have a constant dry mouth, you should consult your dentist to find the cause.

-Tooth Decay Causes:
+Tooth Decay Causes

 - Medications that you may be taking that may have a drying effect in the mouth.